-NOTE: An edited extension node is labeled with B in the Object definition view in the definition tree view.
+NOTE: An edited extension node is labeled with in the Object definition view in the definition tree view.

 - 1. In the Object definition view, mark an extension node. - 2.
-In the Node editor view's toolbar, click Zeige erweiterte Werte to mark the edited setting of the extension node in color. - 3.
-Click 🗟 at the marked place.

-This switches you into the Configuration (custom) view and marks the node with the modified property value.

-4. To return to the Object definitions view, click be on the changed setting in the node editor window.
+In the Node editor view's toolbar, click setting of the extension node in color. - 3.
+Click sat the marked place. - This switches you into the Configuration (custom) view and marks the node with the modified property value. - 4.
+To return to the Object definitions view, click on the changed setting in the node editor window.